Chitra Deb

-Chitra Deb (24 November 1943 — 2 October 2017) was a Bengali novelist and editor.
+Chitra Deb (24 November 1943 – 2 October 2017) was a Bengali novelist and editor.

 Early life

 Deb was born in 1943 in Purnea, British India.
 She completed her M.A and Ph.D. in Bengali Literature from Calcutta University.

 Literary career

 Smt.
 Deb started her career in Anandabazar Patrika and worked there since 1980 to 2004.
 She was the in charge of library section of the ABP.
-Deb has edited and translated a number of books and also has a few historical novels for children to her credit.
-She has researched and written extensively on the contribution of women in the social and cultural history of Bengal.
-Deb's most popular work related with Women of The Tagore Household.
-Her book Thakurbarir Andarmahal was published in 1980 which was awarded by Bangla Academy and translated into many languages.
+Deb edited and translated a number of books and also wrote a few historical novels for children.
+She researched and written extensively on the contribution of women in the social and cultural history of Bengal.
+Deb's most popular work was about women of the Tagore family.
+Her book Thakurbarir Andarmahal was published in 1980, received an award from the Bangla Academy and was translated into many languages.
 She also received 'Chittaranjan Bandopadhyay birth centenary award' by Bangiya Sahitya Parisad.
-Her books are namely:
+Her books are: